fhiso/legacy-format/data-model.md

 :   A number assigned to a person in the United States for identification purposes.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 11 characters.

 Supertype
 :   `[IndividualAttribute]`